 In the USA, Bri-Chem will continue establishing itself as the leading national independent wholesale distributor of drilling fluids for the unconventional resource plays in the USA oil and gas market.
-We recently commissioned a new oil mud blending facility in Oklahoma to complement the existing blending facility we have located in Leetsdale, Pennsylvania.
+We recently commissioned a new oil mud blending facility in Oklahoma to complement the existing blending facility we have located in Leetsdale, Pennsylvania and are exploring other such facilities in Texas.